Distributed Safe Learning and Planning for Multi-robot Systems: Simulation

 \subsection{Run-time computation.}

-This section shows the wall computation time of dSLAP when the robots are deployed in the wind field in Figure \ref{fig:wind} with configuration in Figure \ref{fig:sample trajectories}, as an example.
-Table \ref{table: computation} presents the average plus/minus one standard deviation of computation time for one iteration for each component of dSLAP and the corresponding percentages (\%) of the total computation time. \textsf{Discrete}+\textsf{OCA} consumes most of the computation resources because a discrete set-valued approximation of the continuous dynamics over the entire state-action space is constructed through these two procedures, especially in \textsf{OCA}.
+This section shows the wall computation time of dSLAP when the robots are deployed in the wind field in Fig. \ref{fig:wind} with the configuration in Fig. \ref{fig:sample trajectories}, as an example.
+Table \ref{table: computation} presents the average plus/minus one standard deviation of each robot's onboard computation time for one iteration for each component of dSLAP and the corresponding percentages (\%) of the total computation time. \textsf{Discrete}+\textsf{OCA} consumes most of the computation resources because a discrete set-valued approximation of the continuous dynamics over the entire state-action space is constructed through these two procedures, especially in \textsf{OCA}.
 Table \ref{table: computation} shows that the computation costs of the other procedures are mostly sub-second.
-Table \ref{table: wall clock} shows that the average wall time plus/minus one standard deviation per iteration versus the number of robots deployed.
-This implies that the computation time within each robot is independent of the number of the robots.
+Table \ref{table: wall clock} shows that the average wall time plus/minus one standard deviation per iteration for each robot versus the number of robots deployed.
+This shows that the computation time within each robot is nearly independent of the number of robots.